ctsaitsao/covid-commando/motion/README.md

 9. Return fraction
 ```

-Our motion planning method was developed to workaround some issues we were facing.
-The inverse kinematics service does not always succeed in return a path to the target pose.
-To mitigate this problem, we determined poses that were good positions for the arm to start planning towards a target pose.
-These poses were found through trial and error, and we saved the joint positions of these poses, so that we can directly go to these poses when we need.
-In addition, we also added a cylindrical collision object around the Baxter’s head to reduce the likelihood of the arms colliding with the screen.
+The motion planning methodology was developed to work around some of the issues that were faced during development.
+The inverse kinematics service does not always succeed in returning a path to the target pose.
+To mitigate this problem, pre-determined poses were added.
+These poses were good positions for the arm to start in when planning towards a target pose in different areas of the workspace (e.g. left or right of the robot) and were found through trial and error.
+In addition, a cylindrical collision object was also added around the Baxter’s head to reduce the likelihood of the arms colliding with the screen.

-We first compute a cartesian trajectory to the target pose, using moveit’s function, which returns a fraction of how of the trajectory the robot can follow.
-If this fraction is above 90% we execute this first plan.
+A cartesian trajectory to the target pose is first computed using MoveIt!’s functions, which return a percentage of the trajectory that the robot can successfully plan and execute.
+If this value is above 90%, the first plan is executed.
 Otherwise, the arm moves towards one of the two saved poses, depending on where the subject is standing relative to the robot.
-After reaching the saved pose, we plan another cartesian trajectory and execute this trajectory regardless.
-If the fraction is below 50%, the state machine will send go back to the searching for face state, and the subject should adjust their position for the robot to try again.
+After reaching the saved pose, another cartesian trajectory is planned and executed, regardless of its success percentage.
+If the percentage is below 50%, the state machine will send go back to the "searching for face" state, and the subject should adjust their position for the robot to try again.

-The two thresholds for the fraction were determine during our testing to ensure both sufficient accuracy and efficiency.
+The two thresholds for the fraction were determined during testing to ensure both sufficient accuracy and efficiency.

-Once the arm has reached its target pose, we are now ready for temperature taking.
+Once the arm reaches its target pose, the robot is ready for temperature-taking.